AndersenLab/VCF-kit/README.md

 vcf-toolbox
 ===========

 A package for graphing, QC, and comparing variant data from VCF files.
-Makes heavy use of bcftools.
+Uses bcftools.

 ### Planned Options